 I am here to tell you that it CAN be done.
-You just have to manage your expectations, as well as your calendar.
+You have to manage your expectations, as well as your calendar.
 Know your limitations, and plan accordingly.
-Here are a few tips for getting out of the house, while maintaining a shred of sanity.
+Here are a few tips for getting out of the house with multiple kids while maintaining your sanity.

-This may sound counter-intuitive, or even self-centered, but start with your own appearance.
-You do not have to look perfect all of the time, but you should try to get dressed (most of the time).
+This may sound counter-intuitive or even self-centered but start with your own appearance.
+You do not always have to look perfect, but you should try to get dressed (most of the time).

-You know, at least brush your hair and teeth, and maybe even change out of your spit-up stained pajamas before hitting the carpool line.
-A good shower can do wonders for your spirit and your dirty, mom-hair.
-So many moms say that when they take the time (or have the time) to put themselves together, they feel better about themselves and about the day.
+You know, at least brush your hair and teeth, and maybe even change out of your spit-up-stained pajamas before hitting the carpool line.
+A good shower can work wonders for your spirit and dirty mom hair.
+Many moms say that when they take the time (or have the time) to put themselves together, they feel better about themselves and the day.

-I try to get dolled up when I can — mainly because this helps me feel less sloth-like and more like a real, grown-up, adult.
-I’ve come to realize that my days go a whole lot more smoothly when I take a little time for myself.
-Most days, this means that I try to get up approximately two hours before my girls.
-Mommy needs some me-time, and an occasional shower without little people on top of her.
+I try to get dolled up when I can, mainly because this helps me feel less sloth-like and more like a grown-up adult.
+I’ve realized that my days go a lot more smoothly when I take a little time for myself.
+I usually try to get up approximately two hours before my girls.
+Mommy needs some me-time and an occasional shower without little people on top of her.

-I also pack backpacks and lunches at night, as well as lay out everyone’s clothing and accessories for the next day (including my own).
-I know this may sound a little extreme, but you HAVE to be organized.
+I pack backpacks and lunches at night and lay out everyone’s clothing and accessories for the next day (including mine).
+This may sound a little extreme, but you HAVE to be organized.
+Getting things done beforehand will help you have much easier mornings.
 Otherwise, you will never survive.
-Literally, life will run you over.
+Life will run you over.

-That infant carseat is entirely too heavy to lug around after about a month, and it’s not always convenient to use a stroller.
-Real-life example here: I have to walk my older girls into pre-school and Mother’s Day Out to sign them in — I strap the baby to me, and hold hands with the older two.
-There are lots of cute options to choose from, just make sure you select something that you can easily maneuver (in and out of) yourself!
-Some of those baby wraps can be a little tricky, if you aren’t super familiar with how they work.
+That infant car seat is too heavy to lug around after about a month, and using a stroller is not always convenient.
+Real-life example: I have to walk my older girls into preschool and Mother’s Day Out to sign them in — I strap the baby to me and hold hands with the older two.
+There are many cute options to choose from.
+Just make sure you select something that you can easily maneuver (in and out of) yourself!
+Some of those baby wraps can be tricky if you aren’t familiar with how they work.

 Keep spare diapers, wipes, and a changing pad in the car.
 An extra change of clothes is always helpful to have on hand.

 Always have books, tablets, and other forms of entertainment handy when out in public.
-With three under four, things can go south fast.
+With multiple kids, things can go south fast.

 Unless you want to run the risk of being trapped in a parking lot with your rowdy, roving children while you fish through your entire diaper bag looking for them.
-I like to find mine, and carry them key pointed out — for safety reasons — before we even head towards the parking lot.
+I like to find mine and carry them with the key pointed out — for safety reasons — before we even head toward the parking lot.

 Need a 15-minute sanity break when you get home?
 Don’t be afraid to take it.
-Make sure all the littles are safe and secure (strapped into a swing or a bouncer, in a crib or a play pen), and hide out in your room (briefly) until you feel less stressed.
+Ensure all the littles are safe and secure (strapped into a swing or a bouncer, in a crib, or a playpen), and hide out in your room (briefly) until you feel less stressed.
 I never want to take my frustrations out on my children.
-Usually, my frustration revolves around my inability to control everyone and everything around me, and that’s really not their fault.
-In moments like these, I need to take a chill pill, and remember that they are just kids.
+Usually, my frustration revolves around my inability to control everyone and everything around me, and that’s not their fault.
+I need to take a chill pill in moments like these and remember that they are just kids.
 They are learning.
-Sometimes, after a particularly stressful morning or outing, I will reward myself with a fancy cup of coffee.
-(Most of the time I just make my coffee at home, so this is always a treat.)
+I sometimes reward myself with a fancy cup of coffee after a particularly stressful morning or outing.
+(I usually make my coffee at home, so this is always a treat.)

-And when push comes to shove, don’t be afraid to JUST STAY HOME.
+And when push comes to shove, don’t be afraid to STAY HOME.
 Especially when you really, really need to.
 Errands can wait, but your peace of mind can not.
 For everything in life, there is a season.
-I recognize that for my little family, this is an extremely busy season.
+I recognize that for my little family, this is a hectic season.
 However, that does not mean we have to become hermits.
 We just have to pack an extra dose of patience before hitting the road.